[Minor revision–posted 9/3/20 (replaces 12/18/14 edition)]

 7. International Teaching Assistants

 International teaching assistants or graduate part-time instructors often provide students with valuable perspectives not readily available from other teachers.
-The international student teacher, therefore, is a decided asset to Tech's educational setting.
+The international student teacher, therefore, is a decided asset to Texas Tech's educational setting.

 8. Stipends and Benefits